vmware-tanzu/tanzu-dev-portal/content/practices/event-storming-process-modelling/index.md

 ## Related Practices
 #### Event Storming
-As mentioned `Process Modelling` is a form of `Event Storming`, and as taught by `Alberto Brandolini`, is a natural follow on exercise to the more common `Bigger Picture` workshop.
-Therefore the `Process Modelling` exercise naturally offers a way to enrich any `Event Storming` session with additional grammar.
+As mentioned Process Modelling is a form of Event Storming, and as taught by Alberto Brandolini, is a natural follow on exercise to the more common Bigger Picture workshop.
+Therefore the Process Modelling exercise naturally offers a way to enrich any Event Storming session with additional grammar.
 The exercise can also be carried out with smaller more focused groups of SMEs to help with planning and managing attendance.
 #### Software Design
-Typically there will be a follow on exercise to rationalize the information and transform it from an algorithmic model to a different architectural model, such as Event and Domain Driven microservice architecture, a simple Pipeline or even `CQRS` and `Event Sourcing` patterns.
-However this is often where you lose `Subject Matter Experts`, and the conversation often continues from a more technical perspective.
+Typically there will be a follow on exercise to rationalize the information and transform it from an algorithmic model to a different architectural model, such as Event and Domain Driven microservice architecture, a simple Pipeline or even CQRS and Event Sourcing patterns.
+However this is often where you lose Subject Matter Experts, and the conversation often continues from a more technical perspective.
 It can be useful to revisit this board and get both technical and business clarity on the problem and the solution being delivered.
 ##### Event Storming | Software Design
-As with `Process Modelling` exercise, `Software Design` offers additional grammar to enrich your `Bigger Picture` and `Process modelling` workshops.
+As with Process Modelling exercise, Software Design offers additional grammar to enrich your Bigger Picture and Process modelling workshops.
 ##### Unified Modelling Language (UML) / C4 Component Diagrams
-If you are using an Object-Oriented based notation to model your architecture, `Process Modelling` offers an algorithmic view of the problem you are solving and can be used to complete a number of diagrams as the process is narrated.
+If you are using an Object-Oriented based notation to model your architecture, Process Modelling offers an algorithmic view of the problem you are solving and can be used to complete a number of diagrams as the process is narrated.
 ##### Boris and SNAP
 The grammar used by Process Modelling offers a lot of information that can be directly used in the completion of [Boris](/practices/boris) and [SNAP](/practices/boris) exercises, to map out the flow through the system from a technical perspective.
 #### User Journey Mapping